cloudfoundry/credhub/README.md

 During development, it is helpful to set up different IntelliJ testing profiles that use the following VM Options:

 - `-ea -Dspring.profiles.active=unit-test-h2` for testing with H2
-- `-ea -Dspring.profiles.active=unit-test-mysql` for testing with MySQL
+- `-ea -Dspring.profiles.active=unit-test-mysql` for testing with MariaDB
 - `-ea -Dspring.profiles.active=unit-test-postgres` for testing with Postgres